wfp/editorial-guide/reference-1-wordindex.md

 * home-making
 * host Government; host governments
 * household (spell out; do not use "hh" or "HH")
-* household(s) headed by women/children/elderly people (NEVER "female-headed households" or "child-headed households" etc.)
+* household(s) headed by women/children/elderly people (not "female-headed households" or "child-headed households" etc.)
+* Human Development Index

 ### I